grubdragon/grubdragon.github.io/_posts/2024-11-04-community.md

 I am back to writing.

-Recently, I watched this interesting interview at the All-In Summit 2024, where Michael Ovitz talks about Hollywood and how he introduced technology to the film industry.
-They had an interesting discussion about AI and how it will change the film industry.
+Recently, I watched this interesting interview at the All-In Summit 2024, where Michael Ovitz talks about Hollywood and how he introduced technology to the film industry.[^ovitz] They had an interesting discussion about AI and how it will change the film industry.

 The discussion point on hyperpersonalized media struck me - how AI will be able to generate individually personalized media.
 Within that, it was so well articulated that watching Netflix is more a community experience, rather than an individual one.
 Multitude of people watch the same thing(something _probably_ hyped up by marketing) around the same time, and it becomes an asynchronous shared experience.